 With Google constantly pulling the plug on various services, the future of Google Voice is uncertain.

-Drawbacks of Google Voice
+5 underlying drawbacks of Google Voice

 Google Voice’s free service may work as a beginner VoIP system, but it’s not much more than that.
 If you need a more powerful business phone system for your company, it’s worth examining the drawbacks of Google Voice before signing up for an account.